BloomTech-Labs/code-your-dreams-fe/README.md

 - Add a new material to the course (use any URL like, https://bing.com).
   - Verify that the two options created earlier are avaiable to select from in the dropdown.
   - Verify that the new material appears on the materials table.
-- Click on both of the course material links.
+- Click on both of the course material links (icon button and material name).
   - Verify that the links open in a new tab/window in the browser.
 - Change the material type to the other type not used.
   - Verify that the type changes in the table.